TEKKEN-254/client/_posts/2022-06-05-queen-arrow-forbes-africa.md

   metaImagePosition: center top
   metaImageSize: contain
 ---
-Sylvia Gathoni, better known by her pseudonym [QueenArrow](/circuit/tekken/profile.html?id=4455946), announced on Friday her inclusion to the Forbes Africa 30 Under 30 Class of 2022, calling it "one of the biggest affirmations of my esports career thus far."
-She features on the list alongside two other Kenyan women: comedian and social media star Elsa Majimbo, and medical doctor Joan Ruguru Kimani, who is the CEO and founder of [Exciting Parenting](https://excitingparenting.com/).
+Sylvia Gathoni, better known by her pseudonym [QueenArrow](/circuit/tekken/profile.html?id=4455946), announced on Friday her inclusion to the *Forbes Africa* 30 Under 30 Class of 2022, calling it "one of the biggest affirmations of my esports career thus far."
+She features on the list alongside two other Kenyan women: comedian and social media star Elsa Majimbo, and medical doctor Joan Ruguru Kimani, who is the CEO and founder of [*Exciting Parenting*](https://excitingparenting.com/).

 <div class="d-flex justify-content-center">
     <blockquote class="twitter-tweet">